JakeWnuk/ptt/docs/USAGE.md

 - `ptt -k keep.txt`: Keep only items in a file.
 - `ptt -r remove.txt`: Keep only items not in a file.
 - `ptt -k keep.txt -r remove.txt`: Keep only items in a file and not in another.
-- `ppt -l 8`: Keep only items equal to a length.
+- `ppt -l 8`: Only allow items equal to a length for input.
-- `ppt -l 8-12`: Keep only items within a range of lengths.
+- `ppt -l 8-12`: Keep only items within a range of lengths for input.
-- `ptt -m 10`: Keep only items with a minimum frequency.
+- `ptt -m 10`: Keep only items with a minimum frequency from output.

 #### Debug Formats:
 - `ptt -d 1`: Enable debug mode with verbosity level 1.